AY2425S2-CS2113-F13-1/tp/docs/UserGuide.md

 ## Introduction

 Welcome to Coinflip!
-Instead of becoming addicted to spending real money on App Store games betting on loot boxes, learn how gambling eventually leads to ruin in a safe, controlled and fun environment.
+Instead of becoming addicted to spending real money on App Store games betting on loot boxes, **teenagers (12-15 years old)** can learn how gambling always leads to ruin in a safe, controlled and fun environment.

-Coinflip simulates a gambling environment using a simple coin flip game, but takes away the risk and danger of actual gambling.
+In other words, Coinflip helps teenagers simulate a gambling environment using a simple coin flip game, but takes away the risk and danger of actual gambling and betting.

 ## Table of Contents